 The pass rate for those taking the test at a school is about 80% for medium-sized bikes and about 90% for big bikes.
 By comparison, the pass rate at the official test centers for exactly the same examination is under 5%.
-Admittedly, the figure is no doubt skewed somewhat by those that turn up to take the test with very little practice on the course (and sections like the balance beam do require a bit of practice to get right first time even if you have experience riding motorcycles), but the percentages leave little as to the inherent bias.
+Admittedly, the figure is no doubt skewed somewhat by those that turn up to take the test with very little practice on the course (and sections like the balance beam do require a bit of practice to get right first time even if you have experience riding motorcycles), but the percentages leave little doubt as to the inherent bias.
 Anecdotally, I’ve heard that the examiners at the official test centers are often retired police officers who are extremely strict when it comes to marking examinees.

 If you pass you will be informed within an hour of all other examinees finishing.
-You will be handed a pass certificate which you will need to take it to one of the local Driver License Centers to apply for an official license or have your current license amended.
+You will be handed a pass certificate which you will need to take to one of the local Driver License Centers to apply for an official license or have your current license amended.
 This process can take upwards of three hours so you are advised to arrive early.

 Finally, you should be aware that you are not allowed to carry a passenger within one year of attaining your motorcycle license (three years until you can take a passenger on the highways).
 Taking a passenger on the central sections of the capital freeway (shutoko) is forbidden for all riders, regardless of experience and age.